lsst/dp1_lsst_io/docs/products/calibrations/index.rst

 Metadata
 --------

-``ExposureF`` calibration frames have a header and bounding box, but don't have a World Coordinate System (WCS) object.
+``ExposureF`` calibration frames have a header and bounding box but don't have a World Coordinate System (WCS) object.

 Tutorials
 ---------